 You can rub a small amount of coconut oil on your cat’s skin where needed or add ½ a teaspoon or so of it to their food.
 Most cats enjoy licking coconut oil straight off a spoon.
 Some owners even use coconut oil as a natural toothpaste for their cats.

-Cats are hardy animals, but they are not immune to injuries, illnesses, and diseases.
+Cats are hard animals, but they are not immune to injuries, illnesses, and diseases.
 While veterinarian care is essential, the inclusion of holistic treatments can help keep your kitty healthy throughout their life without exposing them to the risks of side effects.

 Featured Image Credit: Erin_Hinterland, Pixabay